Human rights, Geostrategy, and EU Foreign Policy, 1989-2008

 - Read the Executive Summary "A more secure world: Our shared responsibility" (pdf)

 - Read the full report by the UN High-Level Panel on Threats, Challenges and Changes (pdf)

 Building on the experience of UN ways of operating facing international emergencies and post-conflict situations, a special assignment was extended by the Ministry for Foreign Affairs of Sweden in 2004 to the Department of Peace and Conflict Research to study the commitment gaps of the UN and what to do about them.
 This was in relations to the High-Level Panel on Threats, Challenges and Changes appointed by the UN Secretary General.
 This was a joint project with NUPI, the Norwegian Institute of International Affairs.

-The report was presented in June 2004.
+The report "Attention and commitment: Practical approaches in bridging gaps in UN's post-conflict peace building capacity" was presented in June 2004.
 The Uppsala paper was done by Carina Staibano and Peter Wallensteen.